Normal liquid $^3$He studied by Path Integral Monte Carlo with a parametrized partition function: Independent-particle model

 where $T_\mathrm{c}$ is estimated as the temperature after which the non-linear form of $\xi_E(T)$ is apparent.
 We stress that the linear term in Eq.~(\ref{eq:csi_exp_mine_linear}) is not meant to describe the physics for $T \to 0$, where $\xi_E$ can take values well below $-1$, but only as a simple and effective extrapolation method to $\xi = -1$.
 Notice that the $\xi_E(T)$ curves show an evident linear behavior close to $\xi = 0$ even in the bulk model.

 In Figures~\ref{fig:res_bulk_vs_fs}(b) and \ref{fig:res_bulk_vs_fs}(d) the red dashed line represents the fit using Eq.~(\ref{eq:csi_exp_mine_linear}) taking into account only $\xi_E\geq0$ finite size points, while the green continuous curve is the fit taking into account the points for which $\xi_E\geq-1$.
-Notice that the linear extrapolation introduces a slight uncertainty in the order of $0.1$~K in the position of the temperature where $\xi = -1$ is crossed.
+Note that the linear extrapolation introduces a slight uncertainty, $\delta T_\mathrm{fs}\eqsim0.15$~K in the position of the temperature at which $\xi = -1$ is crossed.